 Below are my notes ahead of the workshop which formed the basis of my input.
 Some proposals are taken from the Environmental Pillar draft budget proposal.

 In the closing plenary where feedback from the workshops was shared there was a little giggle at the phrase I coined during the workshop with Alan Kelly.
 I emphasised the need to diversify in our land use and grow more food crops.
 I warned that we are merely replacing the housing bubble with a #cattlebubble.
 People seemed to think this was amusing.
 I wouldn’t be so quick to laugh it off.
-They will have forgotten these warnings when farmers are stuck with herds of dairy cattle and an unsustainable market.
+They will have forgotten these warnings when farmers are stuck with herds of cattle and an unsustainable market.